dendense/himitsu/content/blog/20210213-concert-nogizaka46-1st-birthday-live-1ki-jikkyouchuu-live-commentary-youtube-live/index.md

 # Setlist

-For the setlist, you can on this website :\
+For the setlist, you can check on this website :\
 [Nogizaka46 1st YEAR BIRTHDAY LIVE ](http://stage48.net/wiki/index.php/Nogizaka46_1st_YEAR_BIRTHDAY_LIVE)